 Ullapool is an ideal base from which to explore the incomparable wilderness scenery of the North-West Highlands of Scotland, north along the coast road to Durness or south into the rugged mountains of Torridon, or for a night’s stop before travelling to the Outer Hebrides on the car ferry from Ullapool.
 We offer a 10% discount to clients staying four nights or more.

 Within reach are many interesting attractions: a museum in Ullapool, Knockan Crag Centre which explains the unique geology of the region, forest walks and gardens including the world-famous Inverewe Garden, an hour’s drive to the south at Poolewe.
 It is possible to engage in a number of activities in the area, including golf, sailing, walking, mountain climbing and rock climbing.
 The nearest crag is situated less than 500 yards from the house.
-Barry is a qualified mountain leader and can offer guiding, or advise on suitable routes to do.
 A new snorkeling route and guide has recently been developed for the area.